California adopts broadest US rules for seizing guns

 The bill was vetoed twice by former governor Jerry Brown, a Democrat, and goes beyond a measure that he signed allowing only law enforcement officers and immediate family members to ask judges to temporarily take away peoples’ guns when they are deemed a danger to themselves or others.

+Between 1993 and 2017, the latest available, there was a 62% decline in the gun murder rate in California, nearly double the 34% nationally, he said.

+Brady Campaign spokeswoman Amanda Wilcox, who lost her 19-year-old daughter to gun violence in 2001, said that California’s laws are already so strict that the latest bills amount to “tweaks to policies already in place, ways to improve implementation” of existing limits.

-Seventeen states and the District of Columbia have laws similar to California’s current law but the new law that takes effect on Jan.
+Seventeen states and the District of Columbia have laws similar to California’s current restraining order law, but the new law that takes effect on Jan.
 1 will be broader.

 “With school and workplace shootings on the rise, it’s common sense to give the people we see every day the power to intervene and prevent tragedies,” said the bill’s author, Democratic Assemblyman Phil Ting of San Francisco.
+The existing law has mostly been used by police officers, but Ting said the expansion should allow more awareness and more opportunity for others to act.

 Newsom is also a Democrat and signed a companion bill allowing the gun violence restraining orders to last one and five years, although the gun owners could petition to end those restrictions earlier.